trailheadlabs/outerspatial-map-library/api/index.md

     marker-library

 This property is optional.
-It defaults to `maki`, and can also be `npmap`.
+It defaults to `maki`, and can also be `outerspatial`.

 Styles for vector shapes can be set in multiple ways.
 OuterSpatial.js looks in the following order for styles: